d-bingham/fse2017artifact/README.md

 performed by this script is chosen to take roughly half an hour on typical desktop hardware.

-A [Dockerfile](Dockerfile) is provided to automate the process of executing the experimental subset.
-Building the Docker instance from the Dockerfile will automatically run the experiment script and display the results.

 ## Note!

-We have noticed some unusual behavior with the test suites when using gcc 6.
-If you have such a compiler version, please run the Docker version of the artifact.
+We have noticed some unusual behavior with the test suites when using certain versions of gcc, especially gcc version 6.
+As we do not currently have the resources to exhaustively test the experiment across a wide variety of environments, we strongly suggest use of the provided Docker container.

 ## Evaluation